grittygrease/draft-sullivan-tls-implicit-ech/draft-sullivan-tls-implicit-ech.md

 2. The client used a different ECHConfig than those currently supported on the client-facing server.

-After trial decryption, ff the server recognizes the outer SNI, has a certificate that covers it, and supports non-ECH connections for this domain, then the server proceeds with a standard TLS handshake based on the indicated SNI.
+After trial decryption, if the server recognizes the outer SNI, has a certificate that covers it, and supports non-ECH connections for this domain, then the server proceeds with a standard TLS handshake based on the indicated SNI.
 Otherwise, the server MAY send an ECH retry hint in the `ServerHello`, accompanied by:

 1. A newly issued or updated ECHConfig, possibly including the implicit flag again.
-3. A server certificate that is valid for the public_name in one of the supported ECH configuration, ensuring the client can verify it.
+2. A server certificate that is valid for the public_name in one of the supported ECH configurations, ensuring the client can verify it.

 If multiple ECH keys are in rotation, perform uniform trial decryption to avoid timing signals that reveal actual vs. unknown config_id usage.
 The server SHOULD attempt ECH decryption first to avoid revealing whether the `config_id` was recognized.

 In this model, trial decryption on every connection ensures that GREASE and real ECH connections are handled uniformly, preventing timing